Value existence for zero-sum ergodic stochastic differential games: Introduction

 where $u$ and $v$ represent admissible controls for Player 1 and Player 2, respectively, $(0,x)$ is the initial time and position.
 The payoff functional of our SDGs is an ergodic one, namely the large time $T$ limit of average payoff of the following form

-The assumptions on the involving coefficients $b,\sigma$ and $f$ will be given in Section 2.
-The objective is to study the existence of the value of such a game when $T$ tends to infinity, i.e., the consistency of the upper ergodic value function $\rho^+(x)$ and the lower ergodic value function $\rho^-(x)$ (see, \eqref{equ 2.3} for the definitions of $\rho^+$ and $\rho^-$).
+The assumptions on the coefficients $b,\sigma$ and $f$ will be given in Section 2.
+The objective is to study the existence of the value of such a game when $T$ tends to infinity, i.e. the consistency of the upper ergodic value function $\rho^+(x)$ and the lower ergodic value function $\rho^-(x)$ (see \eqref{equ 2.3} for the definitions of $\rho^+$ and $\rho^-$).
 Moreover, both of these two functions should be independent of the initial position $x$.

-The study of the two-player zero-sum SDGs, with dynamics \eqref{dynamics} and payoff $J(T,x,u,v)$ for some fixed terminal time $T$, has been rapidly developed since the pioneering work by Fleming and Souganidis \cite{FS1989}.
+The study of zero-sum SDGs with two-players, with the dynamics given by controlled SDE \eqref{dynamics}, and the payoff functional $J(T,x,u,v)$ for some fixed terminal time $T$, has been rapidly developed since the pioneering work of Fleming and Souganidis \cite{FS1989}.
 They proved that the lower and upper value functions satisfy the dynamic programming principle (DPP) and are the unique viscosity solutions of the associated Bellman-Isaacs equations.
 Under the so called Isaacs condition, these two value functions coincide which implies that the value exists.
-Under this framework, there are many works on SDGs in different situations, such as SDGs with recursive payoffs by Buckdahn, Li \cite{BL2008} and Li, Wei \cite{LW2015}, with jumps by Biswas \cite{B2012} and Buckdahn, Hu, Li \cite{BHL2011}, with reflection by Buckdahn, Li \cite{BL2011}, with asymmetric information by Cardaliaguet, Rainer \cite{CR2009}, without the Isaacs condition by Buckdahn, Li, Quincampoix \cite{BLQ20132} and Li, Li \cite{LL2017}, etc. All these works focused on finite time horizon SDGs.
+Many results on SDGs were obtained such as that with recursive payoffs by Buckdahn, Li \cite{BL2008} and Li, Wei \cite{LW2015}, with jumps by Biswas \cite{B2012} and Buckdahn, Hu, Li \cite{BHL2011}, with reflection by Buckdahn, Li \cite{BL2011}, with asymmetric information by Cardaliaguet, Rainer \cite{CR2009}, without the Isaacs condition by Buckdahn, Li, Quincampoix \cite{BLQ20132} and Li, Li \cite{LL2017}, etc. It is noted that all these works focused on finite time horizon SDGs.